youqad/youqad/README.md

 ### Hi there 👋

+My name is Younesse Kaddar.
+I'm a theoretical computer science PhD student at the University of Oxford, working on programming language semantics, Bayesian probabilistic programming, and category theory.
+Welcome to my GitHub profile!

 <!--
 **youqad/youqad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.